 Point issue (viii) The language of show cause notices was constructed as per known practice of drafting of show cause notice.
 The HPSEB's own affidavits, undertakings and acquiescence of the Tariff Order are sufficient material before the Commission for making a prima facie case against the respondents.
 The notices clearly disclosed the nature of contraventions and the prima facie cause.
 The directions are given in Chapter-7 of the Tariff Order, which are self-speaking.
 The directions have not been complied within the stipulated time which clearly establish a prima facie cause.
 The Commission was satisfied with the prima facie cause having arisen against the respondents.
+In the matter of show cause notice with regard to dead-stop meters - the presence of Member (Op.) was felt absolutely essential for reasons of personal knowledge that the concerned Board Member alone could be in possession of.
 The allegation of pre-judgement and pre-determination owing to the construction of language of the show cause notices is not tenable and is, therefore, rejected.

 There is no vagueness in the notice as already discussed above.
 The notice is not vague at all and nothing of the kind has been brought forth by the respondents despite specific query on the issue.
 Due date of compliance of this direction was March 31,2002 as per the Tariff Order.
-The Board had already slipped by one month when the show cause notice was issued.
-By questioning futilely the legality and the validity of the direction and the notice, the respondents have further delayed the compliance by more than four months.
+The Board had already slipped by one and half month when the shows cause notice was issued.
+By questioning futilely the legality and the validity of the direction and the notice, the respondents have further delayed the compliance by four months.
 This is likely to delay the compliance of the direction further thus torpedoing the very object of and the reason for issuing the direction.
 The respondents had the fullest opportunity of filing the full reply but by resorting to such stalling and delaying tactics, their intention seems to further delay and stall the compliance of directions.
 The commission cannot be a silent spectator on matter of public interest of such nature and magnitude.
 It also has the obligation to protect the Board from itself.
 The respondents aren't entitled to any further opportunity of filing the reply on merit.
 The contentions made in para 'K' of the reply are nothing but dilatory tactics to avoid a due and timely verdict in the matter.
 The contention is, therefore, rejected.
 The discussion in the foregoing paras conclusively and comprehensively clinches the eight points at issue solidly in favour of the Commission and against the respondents.
 The Commission is convinced that there is no direct or indirect legal prohibition and is in no doubt as to its jurisdiction in taking the impugned action.
 The judgements of the Supreme Court cited by the ld.
-Counsels are not to be transplanted bodily and applied indiscriminately regardless of the context, facts and circumstances of the case
+Counsels are not to be transplanted bodily and applied indiscriminately regardless of the context, facts and circumstances of the case.